 In 2007, President Rafael Correa unveiled the Yasuni Ishpingo-Tambococha-Tiputini (ITT) initiative, an innovative project aimed to keep oil in the ground under a pristine corner of Yasuní National Park in return for donations from the international community equal to half of the projected oil revenues from the area.

 In 2013, however, the plan was scrapped due to insufficient donations from the international community; oil exploration permits were promptly signed and oil drilling was approved, estimated to begin by 2016.

-We hope you can kick off 2016 in a special way by participating in this amazing travel experience.
+We hope you can kick off the new year in a special way by participating in this amazing travel experience.